dnbaker/minicore/python/README.md

 1. kmeanspp -- kmeans++ sampling
 2. hcluster -- hard clustering, with and without minibatch clustering.
 Set mbsize > 0 to enable minibatch clustering.
-3. scluster -- soft clustering; Currently only supported with full (Lloyd's) iteration
+3. scluster -- soft clustering; Currently only supported with full (Lloyd's) iteration, but can fractionally assign points to multiple clusters based on distances.
+4. minicore.greedy\_select -- greedy furthest points sampling.
+Set outlier\_fraction to be > 0 to allow outliers.
+5. cmp -- perform distance computation between matrices.
+We support dense numpy against dense numpy, dense numpy against CSR, and CSR against CSR.
+    1. This supports all our distance measures.
+    2. CSR matrices may need to be converted to `minicore.CSparseMatrix` from either a minicore.csr\_tuple or scipy.csr\_matrix.
+5. hvg -- Selects the most variable genes from a marix.

+## Classes
+0. csr\_tuple -- a namedtuple containing fields of data, indices, indptr, nnz, and shape.
+    1. This is similar to scipy.sparse.csr\_matrix, except that
+        1. It does not support matrix or conversion operations
+        2. It supports 16-bit indices and data, as well as unsigned indices and indptr.
+1. CSparseMatrix -- a wrapper around CSR-format matrices, and does not own memory.
+This is usually the preferred matrix format of the library.
+    1. This is most easily constructed by calling on a csr\_tuple or scipy.sparse.csr\_matrix.
+2. SparseMatrixWrapper -- a wrapper around Blaze-lib sparse matrices.
+It allocates its own memory, and is usually fast, but has some additional thorns.
+3. CoresetSampler builds an alias sampler over a set of costs, given a coreset construction algorithm and an approximate solution.
 4. SumOpts -- a set of options for clustering.
 Used as an entry point into greedy and d2 select.

-5. minicore.greedy\_select -- greedy furthest points sampling.
-Set outlier\_fraction to be > 0 to allow outliers.
-6. hvg -- Selects the most variable genes from a marix.
+## Distances
+See this [full table](https://github.com/dnbaker/minicore/blob/main/docs/msr.md) for total details, but it can be more useful to have these visible on the command-line.
+`minicore.mdict()` emits a dictionary with keys as integral codes and values as short string codes.
+`minicore.meas2str` and `minicore.meas2desc` convert integral codes into descriptions and short string codes.
+Clustering and distance computation code accepts either format.